 China's vice-minister of industry and information technology communicated in early 2021 that a total of 718,000 5G base stations were built in China in 2020, accounting for 'nearly 70% of the world's total 5G sites'.
 About 100,000 5G base stations were built in 2019.
-In 2021, local carriers are expected to deploy approximately 600,000 5G base stations, according to recent reports.
+In 2021, local carriers are expected to deploy approximately another 600,000 5G base stations.
+The Chinese government has been encouraging 5G partnerships to boost efficiency and accelerate network rollouts.